straup/privatesquare/README.md

 cities you're checked in from and try to be clever about auto-filling that field but for the time being you'll need to add that information by hand._

+As with deferred checkins you can only indicate that "you are here".
+Check-ins are _not_ passed along to foursquare since there's no way to check-in to the past with foursquare.
+That's a perfectly legitimate choice for them to make.
+I've been tossing around the possibility of working around that constraint by adding a mention about the past-iness of a deferred or offline check-in in the notes field, but it's not something I've done yet.

 To enable offline check-ins make sure the following flags are enabled in your `config.php` file:

 	$GLOBALS['cfg']['enable_feature_deferred_checkins'] = 1;